E-commerce

 Budget calibration

-Allocate spending by channel according to estimated elasticity and creative constraints, not only according to fixed historical performance.
+Allocate spending by channel according to estimated elasticity and creative constraints, not just according to rigid historical performance.

-Choices around consent (CMP) affect data completeness.
-Server-side tracking and conversion APIs reduce browser signal loss.
-Quality comes first: poorly named SKUs, duplicate transactions, and duplicated events distort every dashboard.
+Consent choices (CMP) affect data completeness.
+The server-side schemas and conversion APIs reduce browser signal loss.
+Quality comes first: misnamed SKUs, duplicate transactions, duplicated events distort any dashboard.

 Governance